 This is also backed by hard data.
 Our first study noted that, "The sumo group had 5-10 degrees greater vertical trunk and thigh positions."
 [1] A second study found that, "The sumo deadlift style resulted in a 10% reduction in the joint moment and 8% reduction in the load shear force at the L4/L5 level when compared with the conventional lifting style."
 [2]

-With that said, getting into a sumo stance isn't for everybody.
+Nevertheless, getting into a sumo stance isn't for everybody.
 While a lot of people debate which type of deadlift is best based on their body type, the bigger concern in my mind is mobility.
 If you have poor mobility, it's going to be harder to get into an effective sumo deadlift stance.
 This stance and the muscle groups involved usually make it tougher to generate explosion off the floor, as well.

 They Target Different Muscle Groups